DeepLearningClub/pasteur-gpu-cluster/README.md

 ```bash
 salloc --qos=gpu --gres=gpu:1
 ```
-If success, you will get a shell on the requested node, you will be able to run the following command to check the gpus you have on the node your are running.
+If success, you will get a shell on the requested node, you will be able to run the following command to check the gpus you have on the node you are running.
 ```bash
 nvidia-smi
 ```